igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 * **GoTo Drive...** Leads to menus that allow users to enter a destination and have CARRT go to it.

+* **Nav Info...** Displays CARRT's current position (relative to the original starting position) and the current heading.

 * **About...** Leads to menus that display information about CARRT's firmware.

 Note that the first three options are present only if they are selected at